TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: Introduction

-Physical-Layer Authentication (PLA) presents a promising supplementary approach to traditional upper-layer authentication methods \cite{xie2020survey}.
-By leveraging the distinct random characteristics of communication links and equipment-related features, PLA can provide inherently secure identity protection for transmitters \cite{gao2024esanet}.
-This becomes particularly advantageous in EI-empowered IIoT, because edge servers are physically proximate to end devices and can conveniently acquire physical-layer attributes \cite{xie2021weighted}, such as Received Signal Strength (RSS) \cite{meng2024multiobservation}, Channel State Information (CSI) \cite{gao2024esanet,xie2021weighted}, and radio frequency (RF) fingerprints \cite{oligeri2022past}.
-Among these attributes, CSI reflects fine-grained channel characteristics and can be readily obtained without numerous upper-layer signaling processes or complex pre-processing techniques \cite{xie2020survey}.
-Therefore, the CSI-based PLA emerges as an ideal solution to ensure the identity security of IIoT end users \cite{xie2021weighted}.
+Channel State Information (CSI)-based Physical-Layer Authentication (PLA) presents a promising supplementary approach to traditional upper-layer authentication methods \cite{xie2020survey,meng2025survey,meng2025generative}.
+By leveraging the distinct random characteristics of communication links, PLA can provide inherently secure identity protection for transmitters \cite{gao2024esanet}.
+This becomes particularly advantageous in EI-empowered IIoT, because edge servers are physically proximate to end devices and can conveniently acquire physical-layer attributes \cite{xie2021weighted}.
+In earlier literature, PLA is formulated as a statistical hypothesis test, in which the detection threshold is established to identify whether the signal is legal or not \cite{xiao2008using}.
+Since it is challenging to distinguish multi-users by establishing multi-thresholds, researchers have recently formulated the multiuser PLA as a multi-classification problem and solved it via AI techniques \cite{pan2019threshold,liao2019multiuser,meng2023multiuser,chen2022physical}.